 Are Reese’s Puffs Gluten Free?

 Reese’s Puffs cereal is made of sweet and crunchy corn puffs coated with peanut butter.
-Obviously if you have a peanut allergy, you should avoid this cereal.
+If you have a peanut allergy, you should avoid this cereal.

-The cereal box isn’t marked gluten free, however, the ingredient list, which includes whole grain corn, sugar, Reese’s peanut butter, dextrose, corn meal, corn syrup, oil and artificial flavors, does not include any gluten-y ingredients.
-(Note, Reese’s Peanut Butter Cups are gluten free – you can read more about it in my Gluten-Free Candy Guide.)
+The cereal box isn’t marked gluten-free.
+However, the ingredient list, which includes whole grain corn, sugar, Reese’s peanut butter, dextrose, corn meal, corn syrup, oil, and artificial flavors, does not contain gluten ingredients.
+(Note, Reese’s Peanut Butter Cups are gluten-free – you can read more about it in my Gluten-Free Candy Guide.)

-I tested Reese’s Puffs for hidden gluten with my Nima Sensor, and Nima came back with a smile (no gluten found).
+I tested Reese’s Puffs for hidden gluten with my Nima Sensor, and Nima returned with a smile (no gluten found).

 Avoid these Cereals that Contain Gluten

-Cereals that state they contain gluten, and should be avoided, include:
+Cereals that clearly say they contain gluten and should be avoided include:

-- Cocoa Puffs (at the bottom of the ingredient list, you’ll notice that it says, “May contain wheat ingredients.”)
+- Cocoa Puffs: Do not consume.
+At the bottom of the ingredient list, it says, “May contain wheat ingredients.”

-- Lucky Charms – (while the Original Lucky Charms are gluten free, the Chocolate and Fruity varieties are NOT)
+- Lucky Charms (Chocolate and Fruity flavors): While the Original Lucky Charms are gluten-free, the Chocolate and Fruity varieties are NOT.

-- Rice Krispies (contains barley malt – avoid) – please note that you can find gluten-free Rice Krispies in Canada.
+- Rice Krispies: Contains barley malt – avoid.
+Please note that you can find gluten-free Rice Krispies in Canada.
 Look for “gluten-free” labeled boxes.
-Learn more about if Rice Krispies contain gluten.
+Learn more about why Rice Krispies contains gluten.

 Gluten-Free Cereal Swaps

-If you miss your favorite cereal from your pre-GF days, here are a few gluten-free cereals to try instead.
+If you miss your favorite cereal from your pre-GF days, here are a few gluten-free cereal brands to try instead.

-Be sure to always look for the “gluten-free” label on individual packaging.
-Not all cereals from these brands are gluten free.
+Be sure to look for the “gluten-free” label on individual packaging.
+Not all cereals from these brands are gluten-free.

-Crispy Rice Cereal (Kroger): Kroger brand of Crispy Rice cereal is the perfect Rice Krispies swap as it’s gluten free and works well when making rice crispy treats.
+Crispy Rice Cereal (Kroger): Kroger’s brand of Crispy Rice cereal makes the perfect Rice Krispies swap.
+It’s gluten-free and works well in rice crispy treats.

-Love Grown Foods: Love Grown cereals are made with beans and come in a variety of kid-friendly shapes and flavors.
-These are great for picky kids and discerning parents looking for a less sugary alternative to Fruity Pebbles.
-It’s also the perfect Fruit Loops alternative.
+Love Grown Foods: Love Grown cereals are made with beans and come in various kid-friendly shapes and flavors.
+They’re great for picky kids and discerning parents looking for a less sugary alternative to Fruity Pebbles and Fruit Loops.

-Magic Spoon: Magic Spoon is a kid-friendly cereal that says it’s high in protein and low in carbs.
-It’s grain free and made with a blend of milk protein, tapioca starch and peanut flour.
-It makes for a good Fruit Loops swap too.
+Magic Spoon: Magic Spoon is a kid-friendly cereal that is high in protein and low in carbs.
+It’s grain free and made with a blend of milk protein, tapioca starch, and peanut flour.
+It also makes for a good Fruit Loops swap, although I found the artificial sweetener taste a bit overwhelming.

 Nature’s Path: Try Nature’s Path Mega Sunrise Flakes.
-It’s certified gluten free and make a great substitute for Special K or Corn Flakes lovers.
+It’s certified gluten-free and an excellent substitute for Special K or Corn Flakes lovers.

-One Degree Organics: One Degree makes sprouted rice cereals and sprout O-shaped cereals.
-It makes for a good Rice Krispies and Cheerios alternatives.
+One Degree Organics: One Degree makes sprouted rice cereals and sprouted O-shaped cereals.
+It makes for a good Rice Krispies and Cheerios alternative.

-Am I missing any gluten-free cereals you love?
+Am I missing any gluten-free cereal brands you love?
 Please leave a comment to share.
-I will update this article with new information as I have it.
+I will update this article with new information as it becomes available.

 Additional Reading